tracetronic/helm-charts/charts/test-guide/README.md

 ### To 0.7.0

 This version supports a configurable test.guide application directory which must match the used image.
-Since test.guide provides [UBI9](https://catalog.redhat.com/software/base-images) images we changed the default configuration for the following values
+Since test.guide provides [UBI9](https://catalog.redhat.com/software/base-images) images the default configuration for the following values have changed.

 #### values.yaml